mgilangjanuar/gitlab-line-notifier/README.md

 GitLab LINE Notifier
 ====================

-GitLab notification for LINE app on trigger events.
+LINE chat bot for GitLab notification on an event triggered.

 ## Requirements
  - NodeJS > 6.0